United States dollar

-The United States dollar (symbol: $; currency code: USD (Note: Also abbreviated US$ to distinguish it from other dollar-denominated currencies; referred to as the dollar, U.S. dollar, American dollar, or colloquially buck)) is the official currency of the United States and several other countries.
-The Coinage Act of 1792 introduced the U.S. dollar at par with the Spanish silver dollar, divided it into 100 cents, and authorized the minting of coins denominated in dollars and cents.
+The United States dollar (symbol: $; currency code: USD (Note: Also abbreviated US$ to distinguish it from other dollar-denominated currencies; referred to as the dollar, U.S. dollar, American dollar, or colloquially buck)) is the official currency of the United States (U.S.) and several other countries.
+The U.S. Coinage Act of 1792 established the dollar as the base unit, with each dollar divided into 100 cents (symbol: ¢).
+(Note: The dollar is also technically divided into two other subunits: with ten dimes, and 1000 mills in each dollar.
+In practice, neither usually function as modern units of account (only dollars and cents do), and the mill is now only used in accounting.)
 U.S. banknotes are issued in the form of Federal Reserve Notes, popularly called greenbacks due to their predominantly green color.

 The U.S. dollar was originally defined under a bimetallic standard of 371.25 gr (0.7734375 troy ounces) fine silver or, from 1834, 23.22 gr fine gold, or $20.67 per troy ounce.
 The Gold Standard Act of 1900 linked the dollar solely to gold.
 From 1934, its equivalence to gold was revised to $35 per troy ounce.
 In 1971 all links to gold were repealed.
-The U.S. dollar became an important international reserve currency after the First World War, and displaced the pound sterling as the world's primary reserve currency by the Bretton Woods Agreement towards the end of the Second World War.
+The U.S. dollar became an important international reserve currency after the First World War, and displaced British sterling as the world's primary reserve currency by the Bretton Woods Agreement towards the end of the Second World War.
 The dollar is the most widely used currency in international transactions, and a free-floating currency.
 It is also the official currency in several countries and the de facto currency in many others, with Federal Reserve Notes (and, in a few cases, U.S. coins) used in circulation.